varugheseben/edurek-data_science/Machine Learning/Introduction.md

      - **Principal Component Analysis(PCA)** : A dimensionality reduction technique that transforms a large set of variables into a smaller one while retaining most of the original variance.
      - **Hierarchical Clustering** : Building a tree of clusters (dendrogram) to visualize data hierarchies.
      - **Isolation Forests** : An algorithm specifically designed for anomaly and outlier detection

+  4. **Semi-Supervised Learning** : This approach sits comfortably between supervised and unsupervised learning.
+It uses a small amount of labeled data combined with a large amount of unlabeled data during training.

+     This is incredibly useful because labeling data by hand is expensive and time-consuming, whereas acquiring raw, unlabeled data is usually cheap.
+The model uses the small labeled dataset to get its bearings, and then leverages the structural patterns in the unlabeled data to improve its overall predictive power.

-  4. **Reinforcement Learning**: The algorithm learns by interacting with an environment.
+  6. **Reinforcement Learning**: The algorithm learns by interacting with an environment.
 It takes actions and receives feedback in the form of rewards (for correct actions) or penalties (for mistakes).
         - Example: Self-driving cars navigating traffic, Robotics

+     **Common Algorithms Used**
+     - **Self Training** : The model is trained on the small labeled data, then uses its own highly confident predictions to label the unlabeled data, iterating on the newly expanded dataset.
+     - **Graph-Based Models** : Data points are mapped as nodes on a graph, and labels are "propagated" from labeled nodes to neighboring unlabeled nodes based on similarity.